BioSpark-Studios/https-biospark-studios.github.io/README.md

-# 🌌 BioSpark Studios — Master Ecosystem Map
+# 🌌 BioSpheres Studios — Master Ecosystem Map

-> **BioSpark-OS is the runtime.
+> **BIOSPHERES-OS is the runtime.
 The Quantum ecosystem is the engine inside it.
-The InterStellar Tour is the first product built on top of that engine.**
+The InterStellar Tour is an Agentic Concert that explores autonomous agent workflows and production pipelines..**

 BioSpark Studios is an independent creative technology studio building a modular, local-first creative operating system.
 The core philosophy: stories, music, and creative elements are composable and remixable data — the same way a DJ works with tracks.
 Everything in the ecosystem is an **instrument**: something that either generates raw material or shapes existing signal.
 The line between the two is intentionally blurred.